datawire/ambassador-docs/docs/cloud/latest/security/security.md

 kubectl apply -f generated-filters.yaml
 ```

-When you reload the Security page in Ambassador Cloud, your your filter displays on the page.
+When you reload the Security page in Ambassador Cloud, your filter displays on the page.
 Now you can create API keys to use with this filter.

 ### Creating API keys

-Once you've created the `FilterPolicy` and `Filter` resource and add them to your cluster, you can create API keys in Ambassador Cloud.
+Once you've created the `FilterPolicy` and `Filter` resource and added them to your cluster, you can create API keys in Ambassador Cloud.
 API keys are a special token that are added to HTTP headers.

 To create a key:

-1. Locate the filter you want to create the API key for and click **Generate an API key** to open the API key slideout.
+1. Locate the filter you want to create the API key for, and click **Generate an API key** to open the API key slideout.
 2. Enter a name and description for the API key, then click **Generate**.
    The slideout displays the API key.
 Be sure to copy this key down; this is the only time the key is displayed.
 3. Pass the API key with cURL.
    For example, for the endpoint at `https://${EDGE_STACK_IP}/api/my-service` with the HTTP header `x-api-key`, the following request will respond with HTTP status code `200`:

 ```bash
 curl -H "X-API-Key: ${MY_API_KEY}" https://staging-app.datawire.io/cloud/api/service-groups
 ```